-After my mission, I realized how difficult French still was.
+After living in Chile, I realized how difficult French still was.
 While traveling, I became obsessed with Italy and decided to learn Italian first (it’s so much easier!!).

 Although I’m not completely fluent, I can have conversations with people that I meet while I’m traveling and it makes me SO FREAKING HAPPY.

 Something about learning languages and just having conversations with strangers in THEIR language is one of the best feelings in this world to me.
 So I wanted to chase that feeling, where better than in Europe?!

 And where better than in a country surrounded by countries that speak the languages I love.
 Do you see what I mean?

 Basically, this part of the world is LITERALLY heaven on Earth for me.
 In America, I almost never have opportunities to practice my languages outside of Spanish every now and then.

 In Europe, in just the 3 days that we’ve been here, I’ve used all three in daily conversation.

 Also, as a side note, learning languages is purely a hobby for me.
 I don’t ever plan to make money from it.
 But when something makes you happy, you just make sure it’s a part of your life!

 If you want to know more about how I learn languages, definitely read up on these hacks for Duolingo, how to use Netflix to learn Italian and the best study plan for Duolingo and iTalki.